 \section{Notation and preliminaries}

 Let $\ind$ be at most a countable set of indices.
-By $\seq{\ind}$ we denote the corresponding $l^2$~space where elements of vectors are enumerated by $\alpha\in\ind$.
-We agree that for vectors $x,y \in \seq{\ind}$, the notation~$xy$ means their inner product, and $|x|$ means the $l^2$-norm of $x$.
-By $L^p$ and $L^p(\seq{\ind})$ we mean the $L^p$ spaces, respectively, of scalar-valued and vector-valued functions on the interval $[0,1]$.
+By $\seq{\ind}$ we denote the corresponding $l^2$~space where elements of sequences are indexed by $\alpha\in\ind$.
+Further, $L^p$ and $L^p(\seq{\ind})$ denote the Lebesgue spaces, respectively, of scalar-valued and vector-valued functions on the interval $\ui$.